Cuprate/monero-book/src/consensus_rules.md

 ## Definitions

 Canonical Scalar:
 a scalar which is fully reduced mod l.

 Canonical Point:
 a point with y coordinate fully reduced mod p and not the negative identity.

-POW hash:
+POW Hash:
 the hash calculated by using the active proof of work function.

-Block hash:
+Block Hash:
 the keacck hash of the block.

+Transaction Blob:
+the raw bytes of serialized transaction.